-6 Ways a Consumer Health Product Can Improve Quality of Life
+6 Ways to Create Stellar Consumer Health Products That Improve Quality of Life

 What Does the FDA Consider a Home Use Device?

-According to the FDA, a home use medical device is a medical device intended for users in any environment outside of a professional healthcare facility.
-This includes devices intended for use in both professional healthcare facilities and homes.
+According to the FDA, consumer health products include home use medical devices that are intended for users in any environment outside of a professional healthcare facility.
+This includes devices for use in both professional healthcare facilities and homes.

 - A user is a patient (care recipient), caregiver, or family member who directly uses the device or provides assistance in using the device.

 - A qualified healthcare professional is a licensed or non-licensed healthcare professional with proficient skill and experience with the use of the device so they can aid or train care recipients and caregivers to use and maintain the device.